Notebook (2006 film)

 Notebook is a 2006 Indian Malayalam-language coming-of-age drama film directed by Rosshan Andrrews and written by Bobby-Sanjay.
 It is about three students at a boarding school, and how they face up to challenges in their lives.
-The film stars Maria Roy, Roma Asrani and Parvathy Thiruvothu while Skanda Ashok and Suresh Gopi play supporting roles.
+The film stars Maria Roy, Roma Asrani and Parvathy Thiruvothu alongside Skanda Ashok anr Suresh Gopi.
 The film dealt with the subject of teenage pregnancy.
 It marked the debut of Roma and Skanda in the Malayalam film industry.
 The songs were composed by Mejo Joseph while Gopi Sundar handled the score.
 The cinematography and editing was handled by R. Diwakaran and Ranjan Abraham.
 The film was released on 15 December 2006.
 It received positive reviews and was a commercial success at the box office.
 The film won the Kerala State Film Award for Second Best Film and Filmfare Award for Best Film – Malayalam.

 Plot

 The story begins with a New Year's Eve celebration at Lord's Academy in Ooty while three friends- Saira Elizabeth, Pooja Krishna and Sridevi Swaminathan - plant a sapling to symbolize their friendship even after they graduate from school.
 Three years later, the trio is in 12th grade, and the sapling they planted has grown into a tree Venus (named after the goddess of love).

 The girls come from different family backgrounds — Saira from a broken home, with separated parents yet maintaining a bold character; Sridevi, a Brahmin girl who is very kind and sensitive from a happy, close-knit family, with her parents doting on her; and Pooja, the ambitious one who is the school-head girl and is a single parented child staying with her mother in Ooty.
 Sridevi falls in love with a schoolmate, Sooraj Menon.
 Though hesitant at first, Saira and Pooja approve of their relationship after being convinced of Sooraj's sincerity.

 During an excursion to Goa, Sreedevi and Sooraj make love, and eventually, she becomes pregnant, much to the shock of Saira and Pooja and herself.
 They keep the news to themselves, fearing the sorrow and wrath of Sridevi's parents; even Sooraj is kept in the dark, for fear that the news may leak out, and he will simply leave the school.
 They decide to go for an abortion at a hospital near their school at Pooja's suggestion.
 During the Founder's Day celebrations at the school, the trio sneak out of the campus and reach the hospital.
 Saira convinces the gynecologist to conduct the abortion by telling several lies, including that Sridevi had been raped.
 During the procedure, Sridevi suffers excessive blood loss and dies.
 Saira and Pooja flee the hospital in terror and return to school.